 A new Marist poll shows 83% of Americans favor significant restrictions on abortion.
 Nineteen states enacted 43 restrictions on abortion services last year and even more restrictions were enacted in 2011 however; restricting the murder of the unborn is not enough.
 Even reversing Roe v.
 Wade wouldn’t stop the evil of man.
 Our culture is too far gone and only God through Jesus Christ can change human hearts.
 We need to reach people with the message that every single life is a divine gift and has value.

-A few weeks ago, I wrote about America’s Culture of Death; the dark history of the abortion, birth control, and eugenics movement in America pioneered by Planned Parenthood’s Margaret Sanger.
+America’s culture of death was pioneered in part by Planned Parenthood’s Margaret Sanger.
 It’s important to understand her warped worldview along with her atheist, feminist, and elitist mindset that justified population-control in order to successfully engage in the present battle for life and morality.

 Sadly, we seldom hear an extremely important part of this discussion in the pro-choice media, or anywhere: the trauma of abortions often cause years of emotional pain, torment, and anguish.
 This is both deceptive and problematic.